 SunTrix Solar Lighting

-WOMADelaide are proud to be working with SunTrix to provide a solar powered festoon lighting solution for festival goers this year.
-SunTrix are an awardwinning, South Australian owned company that operate nationally.
-SunTrix specialise in solar PV and LED lighting and provide solar systems and complimentary products for homes and businesses.
+WOMADelaide have been working with SunTrix to provide solar-powered festoon lighting solutions for festival goers over the years.
+SunTrix are an awardwinning, South Australian owned company that operate nationally and specialise in solar PV and LED lighting and provide solar systems and complimentary products for homes and businesses.

 WOMADelaide encourages patrons attending the event to ride a bike.
 The festival offers staffed bike parks at each of the main entrances to accommodate more than 700 bikes.